Meeting Time: February 14, 2019 at 11:30am PST

 • Headshot_square

-Emily Wheeler over 5 years ago
+Emily Wheeler almost 6 years ago

 I support this interim emergency moratorium and want to thank CM Bas for authoring it.
 An emergency moratorium is needed because, even if a retroactive ordinance is passed in March, people who have been priced out of their homes in the meantime will have suffered needlessly and might have been forced into leaving the city.
 I don't think this ordinance puts undue burdens on landlords and I urge council to pass it.